-Authorized share capital consists of an unlimited number of preference shares, issuable in series, and an unlimited number of voting common shares, with no par value.
+The authorized share capital consists of an unlimited number of preference shares, issuable in series, and an unlimited number of voting common shares, with no par value.

-The Company has three share-based compensation plans: The Stock Option Plan ("SOP"), the Employee and Director Share Purchase Plan ("ESPP") and the Restricted Share Units and Performance Share Units Plan ("PR Plan").
+The Company has the following share-based compensation plans: The Stock Option Plan ("SOP"), the Employee and Director Share Purchase Plan ("ESPP"), and the Restricted Share Units and Performance Share Units Plan (the "RSU and PSU Plan").

-On June 23, 2021, shareholders of Cipher approved resolutions which provide that the maximum number of common shares issuable in aggregate pursuant to outstanding awards or grants under the SOP and the PR Plan at any time shall be 10% of the number of common shares then issued and outstanding.
+On June 23, 2021, shareholders of Cipher approved resolutions which provide that the maximum number of common shares issuable in aggregate pursuant to outstanding awards or grants under the SOP and the RSU and PSU Plan at any time shall be 10% of the number of common shares then issued and outstanding.